microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

   - Options to show the InfoBar as a PopUp with simple positioning properties
 - Positioning and re-positioning for multiple notifications
   - i.e. providing a built-in way to support a group of notifications in the bottom right corner
--

-Potentially, truncation option with a chevron to allow the user to expand and collapse an InfoBar with multiple lines of content.
-TBD
+- Truncation option that allows the user to expand and collapse an InfoBar with multiple lines of content